Jump to topic

-The National Institute on Alcohol Abuse and Alcoholism has further defined different types of alcohol problems by categorizing five different types of alcoholics.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) has further defined different types of alcohol problems by categorizing five different types of alcoholics.
 These include:

 The effort was made to categorize different types of alcoholics, in part, to dispel the myth that there is a typical alcoholic.
-Identifying the category into which a person with a drinking problem falls also makes it easier to understand the root of the problem and choose rehab and treatment options that will be most effective.
-The categories acknowledge a person’s:
+Identifying the category into which a person with a drinking problem falls also makes it easier to understand the root of the problem and choose a rehab that will be the most effective.

-A study by scientists at the National Institute on Alcohol Abuse and Alcoholism (NIAAA), which is part of the National Institutes of Health (NIH), analyzed 1,484 survey respondents who met certain diagnostic criteria for alcohol dependence.
+A study by scientists at the NIAAA, which is part of the National Institutes of Health (NIH), analyzed 1,484 survey respondents who met certain diagnostic criteria for alcohol addiction.
 The study included people both in treatment and not seeking treatment.
-The results revealed five different types of alcoholics, which are as follows:

 The five different types of alcoholics include young adult, young antisocial, functional, intermediate familial, and chronic severe alcoholics:

 Any young person can have a drinking problem, but the majority of young adult alcoholics tend to be male and single.
 Many are still in school.
-In most cases, they have low rates of COD, moderate rates of other SUD and family members with AUD, and rarely seek treatment for their addiction.
+In most cases, they have moderate rates of a co-occurring substance abuse issue and a family history of alcoholism.
+They also rarely seek treatment for their addiction.

 Many of them also abuse other substances, including cigarettes, marijuana, and opiates.
 On average, this type of alcoholic will consume 17 drinks at a time.
 Three-quarters of this group are males.

-Functional alcoholics account for about a fifth of all alcohol addictions.
+The functional subtype accounts for about a fifth of all alcohol addictions.
 This means despite their addiction to alcohol, they hold steady jobs, are in relationships, have decent family incomes, and tend to have a higher level of education.
 Most are middle-aged (around 41) and started drinking around age 18.
 They consume alcohol daily or at least several times per week.

-About half of them come from families where there are other people with alcohol problems.
-They have a high probability of suffering from an antisocial personality disorder, depressing, generalized anxiety disorder, and bipolar disorder.
-Also, high rates of cigarette, marijuana, and cocaine addiction.
+About half of the alcoholics in this group come from families where there are other people with alcohol problems.
+They have a high probability of suffering from an antisocial personality disorder, depressing, generalized anxiety disorder (GAD), and bipolar disorder.
+They also have high rates of cigarette, marijuana, and cocaine addiction.